jeiang/DiscordDnDBot/README.md

 - TimeZoneNames

 ## Acknowledgements
-[This guy](https://github.com/Aux) who made the example bot and made me realize that I did not understand Dependency Injection and how to most efficiently use it.
+[This guy](https://github.com/Aux) who made the example bot and made me realize that I did not understand Dependency Injection and how to use it.